 Department Store

-Sears.
-“Life.
-Well spent.” tagline and a “Get your jean on sale” promo featuring name brands like Levi’s, BONGO, South Pole, and Canyon River Blues.
+"Life.
+Well spent." tagline and a "Get your jean on sale" promo featuring name brands like Levi's, BONGO, South Pole, and Canyon River Blues.
+Promoting layaway AND Christmas Club Card, where customer adds money and earns a 3% reward.

 Layout: Young couple in an air guitar, and singer pose.
 Selena Gomez sweepstakes event is also promoted.
 Not as clutter as Kohl's ad.

-Kohl’s.
-“Back-to-school sale saving is in session.”
+"Back-to-school sale saving is in session."
 Features Avril Lavinge promoting the exclusive Abbey Dawn brand, including a new fragrance.
+Promotion is an extra 15, 20 or 30% off everything with Kohl's charge.

 Layout: Avril Lavinge is on the cover, solo.
 Busy, rock-n-roll vibe.

-Features young couple with Decree brand clothing.
-Promotion is Buy 1, get 1 for $1.00 Junior’s Decree Tops and Bottoms.
+"Schooled in: Style.
+Smart looks for less." features young couple with Decree brand clothing.
+Promotion is Buy 1, get 1 for $1.00 Junior's Decree Tops and Bottoms.
 Also introducing Decree for guys with $14.99 tee or vest, and $24.99 straight-leg jean.

 Layout: Young couple in simple, model-like pose.
 Cleanest ad of all the department stores.
 More singularly focused, too.